Jason Miller (fighter): Legal issues

-In August 2011, Miller was arrested in Chatham County, North Carolina and was charged with simple assault and false imprisonment after his sister accused Miller of assaulting her at a house party.

-In August 2012, Miller was arrested in Mission Viejo, California and charged with trespassing and burglary after allegedly breaking into and destroying property in a church.
-According to a report, a pastor at the church called 911 after discovering items on the first floor had been destroyed.
-Miller was alleged to have broken several pictures and CDs, and to have torn up several of the churches books.
-Miller also allegedly discharged a fire extinguisher, leaving a residue trail up to the second floor where police say they found a naked Miller sleeping on a couch.
+In August 2012, Miller was arrested in Mission Viejo, California, and charged with trespassing and burglary after an incident at a church.
+The pastor at the church told law enforcement that Miller had broken into the church and destroyed a variety of pictures, CDs, and books inside.
+Miller also discharged a fire extinguisher, leaving a residue trail to the second floor where police reportedly found a naked Miller sleeping on a couch.
 He was taken into custody and later released on $20,000 bond.
-The charge was later dismissed when the pastor believed it would be best to give Miller spiritual guidance as opposed to jail time.
+The charge was dismissed when the pastor, the complaining witness in the case, thought it would be best to give Miller spiritual guidance as opposed to jail time.

-Miller was arrested on charges of domestic battery on August 11, 2013, and was released on bail the following day.
-On August 22, 2013, Miller was once again arrested for domestic battery.
-In court on August 26, the two charges were combined into one case with two felony counts of "corporal injury of a spouse."
-Miller pleaded not guilty and his bail was set at $100,000.
-On October 9, 2013, Miller was taken into custody for a misdemeanor contempt of court charge for violating a no-contact restraining order by sending a Snapchat message to the alleged victim.
-He was booked in the early hours of October 10.

-Miller was arrested on a felony domestic violence warrant on October 9, 2014, after a five-hour-long standoff with a SWAT team outside his Orange County, California home.
+Miller was arrested for an outstanding warrant on October 9, 2014, after a five-hour-long standoff with a SWAT team outside his Orange County, California, home.
 Over the course of the stand-off, Miller gave live updates through his Twitter account.